Pets Corner

 Significant moments in the retailer’s expansion include opening franchises in several Wyevale Garden Centres in 2008, and acquiring the competitor retailer, PamPurred Pets, in 2016 adding 51 stores to its existing portfolio.
-This procurement made Pets Corner the second largest pet retailer in the UK by store numbers and EBITDA.

 History

 Pets Corner began in 1968 when Mark and Sandra Richmond (parents of the present Managing Director Dean Richmond) bought a small shop in Haywards Heath, Sussex, for £2,000.
 Both had worked in farming and, having owned many pets, they used their accumulated knowledge to open the first Pets Corner as a local hub for animal lovers.